We are excited that many of our favorite fall activities are returning to Bozeman this year!

 #7 Grab a pumpkin-spice-something and stroll downtown

 There are a handful of great locally-owned coffee shops downtown that will be serving up some delicious, fall-inspired drinks.
 So grab a pumpkin spice something at Wild Joes, Rockford Coffee or Zocalo Coffee House and take a walk downtown!
+Here are our favorite local coffee shops.

 #10 Pumpkin carving contest